Bearded Dragon Care Page

 Bioactive substrate

 Another option is a bioactive setup.
 Bioactive enclosure setups are designed to mimic a reptile’s natural environment and stimulate natural behaviors.
-All above substrates can easily support bioactivity with the addition of a “cleanup crew” of isopods and springtails that clean up uneaten food, fallen leaves, and fecal remains, making bioactive substrates incredibly low maintenance.
+All above substrates can easily support bioactivity with the addition of leaf litter and a “cleanup crew” of isopods and springtails that clean up uneaten food and fecal remains, making bioactive substrates incredibly low maintenance.

 Impaction and sand: